101 Cooking For Two

 Step-by-Step Instructions

-• Prep a rimmed baking sheet with aluminum foil and a wire rack.
-Spray heavily with PAM.
+• Line a rimmed baking sheet with foil and place a wire rack on top.
+Spray the rack generously with cooking spray.

 Coating a baking rack with cooking spray.